genesis-community/bosh-genesis-kit/MANUAL.md

   - `aws_region` - The AWS region you wish to deploy to.
     This parameter is **required**.

+  - `aws_availability_zone` - The AWS Availability Zone to deploy to.
+Defaults to the `a` AZ of the region you selected. e.g. `us-east-2a`

   - `aws_default_sgs` - A list of security groups (SGs) that will apply to all VMs that BOSH deploys.
     This parameter is **required**.